mothur/mothur.github.io/_wiki/edamame.md

-If you are interested in using methods that depend on a phylogenetic tree such as calculating phylogenetic diversity or the unifrac commands, you\'ll need to generate a tree.
+If you are interested in using methods that depend on a phylogenetic tree such as calculating phylogenetic diversity or the unifrac commands, you'll need to generate a tree.
 This process gets mess as your number of sequences increases.
-But here\'s how we\'d do it using [dist.seqs](dist.seqs) and
+But here's how we'd do it using [dist.seqs](dist.seqs) and
 [clearcut](clearcut)\...